 Harmonious cooperation between the roles is also found among the Bodhisattvas.
-If we regard Guan Yin Bodhisattva as the leading role in our learning of Buddhism, then the all Buddhas and other Bodhisattvas take the supporting roles.
-If Earth Treasure Bodhisattva takes the leading role then Guan Yin Bodhisattva and the others take the supporting roles.
+If we regard Guan Yin Bodhisattva as the leading role in our learning of Buddhism, then all the other Buddhas and Bodhisattvas are the supporting roles.
+If Earth Treasure Bodhisattva takes the leading role then Guan Yin Bodhisattva or others take the supporting role.

 This principle applies to sutras as well.
 When we choose the Infinite Life Sutra as our primary sutra then all the others become secondary.
-If we take the Diamond Sutra as the primary then the Infinite Life Sutra and the Flower Adornment Sutra become the secondary.
+If we take the

+Diamond Sutra as the primary then the Infinite Life Sutra and the Flower Adornment Sutra become the secondary.
 All Bodhisattvas and all sutras are equal in nature.
 Whichever primary method is chosen it is praised as number one.
 However, saying that a certain method is number one does not mean that the others are less important or effective.
 If we forget this, then we commit a serious offense.
 What offense?
 Praising oneself and belittling others.